01 of 07

 Coexist With Wildlife

 Wildlife is a double-edged sword in the large garden.
 Everything from deer to rabbits to skunks come to visit, dig, and consume ornamental plants.
-On the other hand, wildlife is meant to be viewed and enjoyed, and the wildlife we wish to attract, like birds and butterflies, is part of the chain of life that includes animals that exhibit nuisance behaviors.
+On the other hand, wildlife is meant to be viewed and enjoyed, and the wildlife you wish to attract, such as birds and butterflies, is part of the chain of life that includes animals that exhibit nuisance behaviors.

 As a rule, plants that are safe to consume by humans are also relished by deer and rabbits.
 This includes roses, hostas, tulips, pansies, and daylilies.
 Keep these plants in your fenced areas, if you have them.
 Flowers that deer avoid are often those that are poisonous or have odoriferous foliage, including foxgloves, poppies, marigold, yarrow, bugbane, lavender, and soapwort.